 "Injury" means any hurt, harm, appreciable physical pain, or mental anguish.

 "Intermediate Care Facility for Individuals with Intellectual Disabilities" or "(IFC/IID)" or a "specialized facility for individuals with intellectual disabilities" means a private or public residential facility, licensed per state law and certified by the federal government as a Medicaid services provider, for individuals with intellectual disabilities as defined in Title XIX rules and regulations of the Social Security Act.

 (A) child, per 10A O.S. § 1-1-105 a response to an allegation of abuse or neglect that involves a serious and immediate threat to the safety of a child, making it necessary to determine:

 (i) the current safety of the child and the risk of subsequent abuse or neglect; and

-(B) vulnerable adult, a response to an allegation of abuse, neglect, verbal abuse, financial neglect, or exploitation of a vulnerable adult, making it necessary to determine if maltreatment of the vulnerable adult occurred.
+(B) vulnerable adult, a response to a maltreatment allegation, making it necessary to determine if maltreatment of the vulnerable adult occurred.